 The remedy of passing off is also available under the laws of designs.
 However, the remedy of passing off cannot be combined with the remedy of infringement.

 Copyright and trademarks:

 In case of copyright infringement, the following civil and criminal remedies are available:

-Criminal remedies for trademarks: the Trade Marks Act provides sanctions for falsifying and falsely applying trade marks, which is punishable with imprisonment for a term between six months and three years, and file between INR 50,000 (USD 780 approx.), and INR 3 lacs (USD 4670 approx.).
+Criminal remedies for trademarks: The Trade Marks Act provides sanctions for falsifying and falsely applying trade marks, which is punishable with imprisonment for a term between six months and three years, and fine between INR 50,000 (USD 780 approx.) and INR 3 lacs (USD 4670 approx.).

 What are the costs of enforcement proceedings and is any kind of costs recovery available for successful parties?
 Is there a procedural mechanism enabling or requiring security for costs?